Update: This transcript has been updated to reflect our current AP Stylebook guidelines.

-But, in agriculture – so both for myself as a fourth generation farmer, uh, my son as a fifth generation farmer and then representing, uh, agriculture across Nebraska and United States, as I sit on, uh, national board, the thing that concerns me most within my operation and with those that I represent is as we have the conversations about climate change, we in agriculture deal with it every day.
+But, in agriculture – so both for myself as a fourth-generation farmer, my son as a fifth-generation farmer, and then representing agriculture across Nebraska and [the] United States as I sit on the national board – the thing that concerns me most within my operation and with those that I represent is, as we have the conversations about climate change, we in agriculture deal with it every day.

 I mean, we wake up thinking about the weather.
-We go to bed thinking about the weather and we’ve actually had to adjust to just to climate changes, uh, both warm and cold for, since we’ve been farming.
-And, so, it’s almost a daily occurrence that we have to, or certainly seasonal that we have to make adjustments.
+We go to bed thinking about the weather.
+And we’ve actually had to adjust to climate changes both warm and cold since we’ve been farming.
+And, so, it’s almost a daily occurrence that we have to, or certainly seasonal, that we have to make adjustments.

-But the thing that concerns us, uh, concerns me is how we develop policy around this topic.
-And so I think it’s pretty easy for those that maybe aren’t in the business of producing food every day to have some really strong opinions, but when it comes to actually having to, uh, change practices on our farm to adjust, and we want to make sure that that is voluntary-based and incentive-based as we, as we move forward and farmers are very willing, uh, to make those adjustments we’ve been adapting and mitigating for really a long time.
+But the thing that concerns us, concerns me, is how we develop policy around this topic.
+And so I think it’s pretty easy for those that maybe aren’t in the business of producing food every day to have some really strong opinions.
+But when it comes to actually having to change practices on our farm to adjust, and we want to make sure that that is voluntary-based and incentive-based as we move forward, and farmers are very willing to make those adjustments.
+We’ve been adapting and mitigating for really a long time.

 Hannah Birge, Director of Agriculture for The Nature Conservancy-Nebraska: Hi everyone.
 It’s so wonderful to be with you all here tonight.

 I actually have a somewhat similar answer for both people and ecosystems.
 When I think about climate change, I think about it as a threat multiplier and a capacity reducer.
 So, if I think about an ecosystem that’s already probably suffering from something like nitrogen deposition, that’s altering the flow of resources through that system, biodiversity loss, fragmentation: climate change is amplifying all of those threats.
 And, so, it’s not something we can look at separately from those drivers.
 It’s something that really is sort of part and parcel of them.

 And what worries me about climate change is those options are being narrowed.

 Jesse Bell, Director of the Water, Climate, and Health Program at UNMC: I think that’s a great question.
-You know, when looking at it from my lens, and I’m one of the lenses up there with the public health side, I’m, I’m definitely concerned about the societal issues that are associated with climate change.
+You know, when looking at it from my lens, and I’m one of the lenses up there with the public health side, I’m definitely concerned about the societal issues that are associated with climate change.
+You know?

-And one of those impacts is human. and that’s a major concern.
-Cause I think a lot of times when we’ve talked about climate change in the past, we’ve framed it in that context of a, an environmental issue and it is an environmental issue, but it’s a societal issue.
+And one of those impacts is human and that’s a major concern.
+Cause I think a lot of times when we’ve talked about climate change in the past, we’ve framed it in that context of an environmental issue.
+And it is an environmental issue, but it’s a societal issue.
 And those societal impacts do relate back to our health in some capacity.
-And that that’s where I’m, I’m concerned.
-And that’s some of the work that I focus on is trying to address some of those issues, understand where our, our at-risk populations are, understand what are our vulnerabilities, and then making sure that we put things in place to reduce those risks and vulnerabilities so that we can save lives as we move forward.
+And that’s where I’m concerned.
+And that’s some of the work that I focus on, is trying to address some of those issues, understand where our at-risk populations are, understand what are our vulnerabilities.
+And then making sure that we put things in place to reduce those risks and vulnerabilities so that we can save lives as we move forward.